Bram-diederik/asterisk-homeassistant-tools/README.md

 # asterisk-homeassistant-tools

 # sascha
-asterisk number recognition, smart vociemail
+asterisk number recognition, smart voicemail

 This is an 21st century "voicemail" using asterisk ,nextcloud and home assistant.